 Businesses of Rappahannock is a community organization of business owners who live and work in Rappahannock County.
 Our goal is to promote all local businesses, including tourist based and local services, to ensure that Rappahannock County remains a viable place to live, work and play for all of our members and their clientele.
-If you have any questions or comments, we can be reached via email at BoR@rappahannock.com or by contacting us at this website.
+If you have any questions or comments, we can be reached via email at BoR@rappahannock.com or by using the contact form at this website.
 If you would like to sign up for our monthly email list, you can do that here.

-To join us, print the Membership Form and mail it with payment to Businesses of Rappahannock, PO Box 103, Washington, VA 22747.
+If you prefer, print the Membership Form and mail it with payment to Businesses of Rappahannock, PO Box 103, Washington, VA 22747.
 In order to be included on the annual map, payment must be received by August 1.
 Please note: Businesses of Rappahannock’s membership year runs from July 1 through June 30.
-Please contact us for any questions about membership.

 3 Library Rd, Washington VA 22747